Ralph Simpson Kuykendall: Professional life

 Kuykendall's first book, A History of Hawaii, was approved by the Hawaii State Legislature in 1925.
-It co-authored with the help of Dr. Herbert E. Gregory who served as the Director of the Bernice P. Bishop Museum.
+It was co-authored with the help of Dr. Herbert E. Gregory who served as the Director of the Bernice P. Bishop Museum.
 A History of Hawaii documents the early beginnings of the Hawaiian kingdom to United States territory.
 The year 1926 marked its first use in Hawaii classrooms.

 The second book, titled Hawaii in the World War, was co-authored with Lorin Tarr Gill.
 Published in 1928, Hawaii in the World War details the territory's military and domestic involvement in the war.

 The final, third book, an accurate history of the Hawaiian people, was by far the most difficult to complete.
 The work was to be a narrative history divided into three sections; 1) ancient history prior to 1778, 2) Hawaiian monarchy from 1778 through the overthrow of 1893, 3) the transition from provisional government to republic to territory.
 Kuykendall drew largely from the archives of Washington D.C., the Oregon Historical Society, British Columbia, Harvard College Library, Washington State archives, the Mormon archives in Salt Lake City, Bancroft Library, and the California State Library.
 He also acquired new collections of documents, newspapers, periodicals, books, and manuscripts.

 In 1923 Kuykendall accepted a position as history professor at the University of Hawaii in Manoa.
 Kuykendall continued to serve as the executive secretary of the Hawaiian Historical Commission until its dissolution in 1932.
 He published a few more books, including the trilogy The Hawaiian Kingdom.
 Volume 1: Foundation and Transformation, 1778-1854, published 1938 is about the formation of the Hawaiian Islands under a single kingdom and the development of the Hawaiian nation.
 The book spans the first half of the Kamehameha Dynasty; Kamehameha I, Kamehameha II, Kamehameha III.
-Volume 2: Twenty Critical Years, 1854-1874, published 1953, is about the “middle period” after the establishment of the Kingdom.
+Volume 2: Twenty Critical Years, 1854-1874, published 1953, is about the "middle period" after the establishment of the Kingdom.
 It is about international relations, immigration, changing economics and society.
-Kuykendall described this period as “neglected” by academics.
+Kuykendall described this period as "neglected" by academics.
 The book spans the last half of the Kamehameha Dynasty; Kamehameha IV, Kamehameha V, and Lunalilo and his brief dynasty.
 Volume 3: The Kalakaua Dynastism, 1874-1893, published 1967, is about the decline of the Kingdom, Reciprocity Treaty of 1875, and eventual overthrow.
 The book spans the Kalākaua Dynasty; Kalākaua, Liliʻuokalani.
 Volume 3 was one of Kuykendall′s posthumous publications.
 Also, in 1948, Ralph Kuykendall and A. Grove Day published Hawaii: A History From Polynesian Kingdom to American Statehood.

 Kuykendall was diagnosed with cancer in the early 1960s and he moved to Tucson, Arizona to live with his son.
 Kuykendall continued to work up until his death in 1963; he left several unfinished manuscripts.
 The University of Hawaii at Manoa named the building in which the English Department resides after Kuykendall.